FirstEver-eu/Universal-Intel-Chipset-Updater/README.md

 ---

 **Note**: This tool is provided as-is for educational and convenience purposes.
 While we strive for accuracy, always verify critical driver updates through official channels.
-The complete HW_ID database is available for transparency and community contributions.
+The complete HWID database is available for transparency and community contributions.